 It’s very simple to set up, set your budget, and Shopify does the rest.
 Everything from your Google campaign is synced in your Shopify dashboard so you can track everything from one place.

-If this all sounds overwhelming to you, you can try Shopify Kit.
-It’s like a virtual assistant that alerts you to marketing opportunities.
+If this all sounds overwhelming to you, you can use the best Shopify apps to boost eCommerce sales.

 With other tools such as their Abandon Cart Recovery, you can’t go wrong with Shopify’s marketing mix.